Vasile2k/python-webserver/README.md

 # python-webserver
-A small one-file implementation of a webserver able to send files and process browser requests
+A small one-file implementation of a webserver able to send files and process browser requests.

+If you want more install Apache, this is just a little tool with minimal support of everything.

 ## Prerequisities